sahiljamwal/Picture-in-Picture/README.md

 # Picture-in-Picture

-This one is an interesting one it uses new HTML5 and WebCapture API to capture your sreen and cast into Picture in Picture Mode.
+Picture-in-Picture uses the new HTML5 and WebCapture API to capture your sreen and cast into Picture in Picture Mode.

 UseCase could be following a tutorial over Youtube or Udemy and coding it side by side.
 Monitoring a site for notifications or chat while coding.